timescale/pgai/DEVELOPMENT.md

    ```bash
    make docker-run
    ```
-   The repo directory is mounted to `/pgai` in the running container.
+   The `projects/extension` directory is mounted to `/pgai` in the running container.

 4. Work inside the container:
    * **Docker shell**: